Can Fried Foods Give Me an Allergic Reaction?

 Don’t Sweat the Cooking Oil Stuff

-While the “Big Eight” give you plenty to be diligently mindful of in your kitchen, there’s one ingredient you may not have to sweat over – cooking oil.
-Never wanting to put a customer’s health in jeopardy, a common question among restaurant owners is whether soybean and peanut oil are safe for consumers with food allergies.
+While the “Big Eight” gives you plenty to be diligently mindful of in your kitchen, there’s one ingredient you may not have to sweat over – cooking oil.
+Never wanting to put a customer’s health in jeopardy, a common question among restaurant owners is whether soybean and refined peanut oil are safe for consumers with food allergies.

 You may be surprised to know these types of oils are generally regarded as safe to consume by those vulnerable to allergic reactions and it all has to do with the processing method.
 Most soybean and peanut oil is manufactured via the hot-solvent extraction process with refining, bleaching and deodorizing in the United States.
 This process removes virtually all of the oil’s proteins – which are the main components of an allergic reaction.